Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 The moon landings transported humanity to a new frontier.
 This grand adventure also offered a personal scale.
 Each viewer shared the astronauts' observations.
 Each of us beheld the lunar landscape for himself.
 For the worldwide audience, the Apollo astronauts became our Apollo astronauts.
 As they spoke with us, we all joined Mission Control.
 We saw what they saw.
 We delighted in their personal words and thoughts.
 Newsmen and engineers explained to us technical details that college physics students had never heard.
 For a brief moment, each of us had a seat on the world's most powerful spacecraft.

 Only through television could this event be possible.
-Here's a true example of television, not as a box of electronics, but as illusion generator.
-The Apollo astronauts took a rocket to the moon.
+Here was a true example of television, not as a box of electronics, but as illusion generator.
+The Apollo astronauts took a rocket to the moon and back.
 Via television, the rest of us soared through 500,000 miles of virtual space.
 Illusion generator though it was, television was our true distant vision.
-Television portrayed the moon as it drew close.
+Television portrayed the moon as it grew close.
 At the television, we drew a sigh of relief as our LEM touched down.
 And by television, we matched our footfalls to the first steps on the lunar surface.
 Our friend with the camera was there.
 And this camera brought us all along.
 In television history, we have found no more compelling use for the medium.

 Spinning wheel.
-We heard about the spinning wheel in front of the moon TV cameras.
-Mechanical TV was back to open another technical outback!
-The electronics brought us the black-and-white part of the picture.
+We heard about the spinning wheel in front of color moon TV cameras.
+Electronics brought us the black-and-white part of the picture.
 But the color wheel brought us the hues.
+Mechanical TV had returned to open another technical outback!

 Not the CBS color TV system.
 Newspaper stories mentioned that this mechanical color system was really the CBS color system: The very same system that the US had abandoned in 1951.
 Quaint, but inaccurate.
 The CBS color TV system didn't really go to the moon.
 A CBS color set couldn't lock the moon color picture.
-In fact, a CBS converter couldn't even lock a monochrome picture from the moon.
-With a CBS color TV, at best, all you'd see would be flipping streaks.
-Because the CBS system didn't transmit color burst signals, the streaks wouldn't even appear in color.
+In fact, a CBS set couldn't even lock a monochrome picture from the moon.
+With a CBS color TV, at best, all you'd have seen would be flipping streaks.

 FACT: Apollo moon TV was really Col-R-Tel.